CenturyLinkCloud/PublicKB/Cloud Application Manager/Administering Your Organization/reporting.md

 ### Organization scope

-In this scope, the information showed is focused in provider usage in every cost center.
+In this scope, the information showed is focused on resources and usage by provider and cost center.
 At the top, there are five boxes with the information described above:

 * **Instances** - Total number of instances inside of the organization with the line chart of the last month.